 In 1996 the challenge was met with the establishing of a collective to produce the magazine as a ‘stand alone’ publication, as well as for the publication of books – the first being WE JIVE LIKE THIS by the Botsotso Jesters.
 The combining of public arts funding with income from sales helped to maintain a momentum even as submissions of new and vital writing continued to flow in.
 As a result there is today a confidence that the financial base so necessary to sustain publishing and other activities like poetry performance has been consolidated.

-But, as importantly, in casting an eye over the material that has appeared in the 13 Botsotso editions as well as the 50 books published through BOTSOTSO’S PUBLISHING division, there is the realization that, in the absence of a well organized and coherent writers organization and non-profit publishing house (following the deaths of COSAW, COSAW Publishing and AWA through mismanagement, lack of accountability and incoherence) and the dormant nature of the Publishers Association of South Africa (PASA), independent collectives like Botsotso (and Timbila in Polokwane, Kotaz in Port Elizabeth, DYEHARD PRESS in Gauteng, DEEP SOUTH in Makhanda, the longstanding feminist publisher MODJAJI BOOKS, as well as new arrivals, KARAVAN PRESS in Cape Town, VHAKOLOLO PRESS in Makhado and BLACKBIRD BOOKS in Johannesburg) we bear a vital responsibility to provide a platform for new writing, particularly poetry and short fiction, that commercial publishers will seldom promote on account of their limited buying ‘market’.
+But, as importantly, in casting an eye over the material that has appeared in the 20 BOTSOTSO LITERARY JOURNAL editions, as well as the 50 books published through BOTSOTSO’S PUBLISHING division, there is the realization that, in the absence of a well organized and coherent writers organization and non-profit publishing house (following the deaths of COSAW, COSAW Publishing and AWA through mismanagement, lack of accountability and incoherence) and the dormant nature of the Publishers Association of South Africa (PASA), independent collectives and publishers like BOTSOTSO (and TIMBILA in Polokwane, KOTAZ in Port Elizabeth, DYEHARD PRESS in Gauteng, DEEP SOUTH in Makhanda, the longstanding feminist publisher MODJAJI BOOKS, as well as new arrivals, KARAVAN PRESS in Cape Town, VHAKOLOLO PRESS in Makhado and BLACKBIRD BOOKS in Johannesburg) we bear a vital responsibility to provide a platform for new literary writing, and particularly poetry, short fiction, and drama that mainstream commercial publishers will seldom promote on account of their limited buying ‘market’.
 But we insist that people determine culture and the market should not be determining people.